nichtich/RDF-NS/README.md

 Get a prefix of a namespace URI, if it is defined.
 This method does a reverse lookup which is less performant than the other direction.
-If multiple prefixes are defined, it is not determinstic which one is returned!
+If multiple prefixes are defined, the first in sorted order is returned.
 If you need to call this method frequently and with deterministic response, better create a reverse hash (method REVERSE).

 ## PREFIXES ( $uri )

-Get all known prefixes of a namespace URI.
+Get all known prefixes of a namespace URI in sorted order.

 ## REVERSE